CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

 26. **Do not set default Bin Code**: The Location field is left blank.
 The user must select it manually or scan the barcode.

+27. **Force updating batch udfs**: This option enables you to update and overwrite the UDF values for batches that already exist.

 ## Changes

 Old View of the Goods Receipt PO Tab